trottamath/projet_info_2A/Application/ReadMe.txt

 Initially, the database is loaded for the “latest” date available on the cadastral site.
 This version limits the database to department 35, but it remains possible to launch a request for another department.

+For example, if the user chooses the request 1 "bordering municipalities of a given municipality" for the 7th district of Marseille
+(INSEE code 13207) on the “latest” date, the application will return the list ['13201', '13206','13208'] corresponding to the 1st, 6th and 8th districts of Marseille.